Qabel/qabel.github.io/Qabel-Client-Configuration.md

 ## Abstract
 Notes on configuration settings stored on each client.

 The configuration has two parts.
 The first part is configuration data which is the same across all clients of this user.
-This configuration data will be shared using FFSync.
+This configuration data will be synchronized later (in beta only basic sync).
 The other part is for the local machine only.
 E.g. polling time, window sizes and alike.
 These two parts are stored in individual files.

 ## Description of the items